 To help explain, I enlisted the help of Damien O’Farrell owner of Damien O’Farrell’s mobility service located in Rome, Italy.
 In the following interview, Damien and I discuss the 90-day limit to travel in Italy along with visa options available to move to Italy for a year or longer.

-Can You Live in Italy for a Year, Expert Advice Video
+Can You Live in Italy Free for a Year, Expert Advice Video

 In 1990 Italy joined fellow European countries in the Schengen Agreement expanding free movent across borders.